sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

        > Auf Wiedersehen.
        sage:

 #.
-Optional: Check the interfaces to any non-included software that
+Optional: Check the interfaces to any other software that
    you have available.
 Note that each interface calls its corresponding program by a particular name: Mathematica is invoked by calling ``math``, Maple by calling ``maple``, et cetera.
 The